 A fiery delight straight from the Sichuan region.
 It is loaded with pungent spices like brown pepper. red chillies, ginger, green chillies and white pepper.

 A crisp appetizer where shredded veggies are encased in thin sheets and then fried golden.
+Little munchies to prepare at home for a high tea menu or just a party starter, serve with a tangy dip.

 A colourful melange of veggies like chestnuts, mushrooms, Chinese cabbage - all tossed in honey and black bean sauce.